TommyHuang-dev/shapeDefense/README.md

-sprite_turret   // rotating turret on top of the base sprite sprite_proj     // the sprite of the projectile it shoots hit_sound       // sound the projectile plays when hitting an enemy
+sprite_turret   // rotating turret on top of the base sprite sprite_proj     // the sprite of the projectile it shoots hit_sound       // sound the projectile plays when hitting an enemy targeting       // 0 = doesn't attack, 1 = ground only, 2 = air only, 3 = air and ground

 Booster tower attributes:
 boost_type STR // what stat to boost (damage, rate, range, proj_spd)